Gordan Kožulj

 Gordan Kožulj (born 28 November 1976) is a former backstroke swimmer from Croatia.

 During his sporting career, Gordan achieved numerous successes some of them are: US (1998), Europe (2000, 2001, 2002) and World (2000) swimming championship titles, and breaking European (100m backstroke) and World (200m backstroke World record progression 200 metres backstroke) short course swimming records.
 More specifically, at the 2003 World Aquatics Championships he won a silver medal in 200 m backstroke.
 In 2000 in Athens he became a world champion in 200 m backstroke (short course).

 In 1999 he won two silver medals at the European Championships in Istanbul, Turkey.
 Later on, in 2000 and 2002 he became a European champion in 200 m backstroke.
 Furthermore, Gordan competed in four consecutive Summer Olympics for his native country, starting in Atlanta 1996 and followed by Sydney 2000, Athens 2004 and Beijing 2008.

 Based on these results, Gordan was named Croatia's Sportsman of the Year (by Croatian sport journalists) and the Best Croatian Athlete in 2002 (by the Croatian Olympic Committee).
-Also, the President of Croatia awarded him with the Order for achievements in sports (1998) and received the special prize of the Croatian Olympic Committee for the best promoter of Croatian sport in the world.
+Also, the President of Croatia Franjo Tuđman awarded him with the Order for achievements in sports (1998) and received the special prize of the Croatian Olympic Committee for the best promoter of Croatian sport in the world.

 During his professional swimming career, he independently managed marketing / sponsorship and PR relations, and has introduced a new marketing approach to promoting athletes in the Croatian market.

 Academically, he graduated from the University of California, Berkeley, USA, with bachelor in Political economy, and gained MBA (Master of Business Administration) from the Faculty of Business and Economics, at the University of Zagreb, Croatia.
 Also, Gordan gained knowledge and experience in project management.
 In fact, he is a certified Project Manager Professional (PMP) issued by Project Management Institute (PMI).